mrbiggbrain/ArenaDecks.com/Posts/Static/Histroic Starter Decks.md

 *"BE AGRESSIVE!
 BE BE AGRESSIVE"*

 **Boros Equipment** is a fast and fun aggressive deck that aims to suit up small creatures with equipment synergies to take games over quickly.
-From giant bombs like <auto-card>Embercleave</auto-card> or <auto-card>Maul of the Skyclaves</auto-card> to synergistic creatures like <auto-card>Champion of the Flame</auto-card>, <auto-card>Valduk, Keeper of the Flame</auto-card>, or <auto-card>Goblin Gaveleer</auto-card>.
+From giant bombs like {%card%}Embercleave{%endcard%} or {%card%}Maul of the Skyclaves{%endcard%} to synergistic creatures like {%card%}Champion of the Flame{%endcard%}, {%card%}Valduk, Keeper of the Flame{%endcard%}, or {%card%}Goblin Gaveleer{%endcard%}.

 But the deck is more then just a drop your hand aggro deck.
-You'll have plenty of chances to draw cards with <auto-card>Sram, Senior Edificer</auto-card> or <auto-card>Akiri, Fearless Voyager</auto-card> when your empty handed.
+You'll have plenty of chances to draw cards with {%card%}Sram, Senior Edificer{%endcard%} or {%card%}Akiri, Fearless Voyager{%endcard%} when your empty handed.

-A small but aggressive removal package of <auto-card>Shock</auto-card> and <auto-card>Lava Coil</auto-card> keeps the other players honest while you charge in on the offensive.
+A small but aggressive removal package of {%card%}Shock{%endcard%} and {%card%}Lava Coil{%endcard%} keeps the other players honest while you charge in on the offensive.

 <!-- Blink -->